Current Florida law requires students to have specific immunizations for entry into kindergarten:

 Requirements for K4 students are similar, except only 4 doses of DTaP, 1 dose of MMR, and 1 dose of varicella.
 Additionally, a tetanus booster (Tdap) is required before entry into 7th grade.

 Every parent has the right to choose whether or not they immunize their child.
 If you do not have your child immunized with the above State of Florida required immunizations, the state requires you to file a medical or religious exemption with the school.

 Florida statute requires the governing authority of each private school to provide information to parents regarding available immunizations and vaccinations, including the Center for Disease Control recommended immunization schedule and detailed information about meningococcal disease and vaccination.

 In providing this information, neither the school or the school nurse is endorsing or recommending immunization for your child.
 Learning about vaccinations can be overwhelming and confusing.
-If you have any questions or concerns making decisions regarding your child, please feel free to talk to me or consult with your pediatrician.
+If you have any questions or concerns making decisions regarding your child, please feel free to talk one of our school nurses or consult with your pediatrician.

 Summary of Immunizations

 Currently there are many vaccines available to protect children from disease and recommended for children by the American Academy of Pediatrics and the Center for Disease Control.
 Below is a brief summary and schedule of each vaccine recommended for children.
 Complete “vaccination information sheets” for all vaccinations, listing specific side effects, risks, and contraindications, are available from the Center for Disease Control at www.cdc.gov/vaccines/hcp/vis/current-vis.html.
 The summary below is drawn from the CDC website and other helpful resources (www.kidshealth.org and www.aap.org).
 The first 5 immunizations listed are required for State of Florida school entry, unless an exemption is provided.
 The remaining 7 are recommended for children, but not required for school entry in Florida.